Commercial Drive Vancouver – Life in the coffee time-tunnel

 A young couple caught my eye.
 They seemed disconnected from this humming umbilical of community.

-A girl, likely in her twenties, wore a canary yellow sun-dress and her male friend a wool suit.
+A girl, likely in her twenties, wore a canary yellow sun-dress and her male friend, donned a wool suit.
 The suit seems softened by a few years worth of wear and somewhat sticky considering that it was a hotter than usual summer.
 Between his sips of strong looking coffee from an impossibly small cup and her demurely drawing from something that looked like a milkshake, they talked in a musical banter – words only they appeared to understand.

 We exited the store and turned left towards the cafe again.